sa-tre/satre-specification/docs/source/faqs.md

 ## How do I build and run a SATRE compliant TRE?

 We encourage TRE Operators and Builders to publicly evaluate their TREs against the SATRE specification; see {ref}`evaluation`.
 TRE Developers can use the specification and published TRE evaluations as a starting point .
 Some of evaluated TREs such as the Alan Turing Institute's "[Data Safe Haven](https://data-safe-haven.readthedocs.io/en/latest/)" and Dundee HIC's "[TREEHOOSE](https://github.com/HicResearch/TREEHOOSE/)" are deployed from open source infrastructure-as-code, and can be deployed by other institutions.

+(set_in_stone)=

+## Is the SATRE specification set in stone?

+Absolutely not.
+We know that TREs vary greatly in their design architecture, purposes for being built, the kinds of research they support and data they handle.
+We have tried to build a specification with as broadly useful a set of capabilities as possible, whilst acknowledging these different approaches.
+We won't have covered everything, and if you find SATRE valuable but think there is something we've missed, please consider {ref}`contributing <contributing>`.
+Additionally, the best practices in TRE provision may evolve over time as technologies and regulations change.
+We hope that the SATRE specification will be maintained in the future and accommodate these changes as appropriate.

 (support_federation)=